spencerwcowles/personal-website/README.md

 # Personal Portfolio Website

-A modern, responsive portfolio website built with Next.js and Tailwind CSS.
-This portfolio showcases your projects, skills, and experience in a clean and professional manner.
+My portfolio website built with Next.js and Tailwind CSS.
+This portfolio showcases my projects, skills, and experience in a clean and professional manner.

 ## Features